 Boulder Creek is a tributary of Marble Creek of the St. Joe river.
 Marble Creek paddlers

-will recognize the name, as the confluence of Boulder and Marble Creeks is the traditional takeout
+will recognize the the name, as the confluence of Boulder and Marble Creeks is the traditional take out

 for the popular lower Marble Creek run.
 While Boulder looks small and unrunable from the confluence, higher

-up it flows through a deep, vertically-walled, box canyon.
-Due to the extreme nature of the canyon,
+up it flows through a deep, vertically-walled slot canyon.

 The first descent of Boulder Creek was made in the Spring of 2017 by local paddlers Chris Celentano, Whitney Fish, Josh Heise and Chris Mowry.

-Boulder Canyon starts out requiring a 400 foot rappel into the canyon.
+Boulder Canyon starts out requiring a 400 foot repel into the canyon.
 While it’s not

 entirely vertical, ropes are required to get in safely.
 See the logistics section

-for information on parking, hiking and setting rappel lines.
+for information on parking, hiking and setting repel lines.

-Once at the river, the action starts immediately.
-Look for a 100 yards of class III warm up and only a few two-boat eddies.
-Around the first left hand corner, ducking two logs is required.
+Once at the river, the trip starts immediately.
+Look for a 100 yards of warm up, one or two boat eddies and class III.
+Around the first left hand corner, ducking two logs are required.
 Just after the second duck, a 4 foot pour over appears.
 Charge right to avoid the logs on the left wall.
 After the pool, look for river right eddies to scout Z-Slot (aka Whitney's Swimming Hole) which occurs quickly below.
-This drop flows like a “Z” with the bottom dropping into a 4ft wide slot that can either flush you backwards into a log infested eddy (river left), hold you and beat you in the slot, or flush you out downstream.
+This drop flows like a “Z” with the bottom dropping into a 4ft wide slot that can either flush you backwards into a log infested eddy (River left), hold you and beat you in the slot or flush you out downstream.
 The ideal line is to charge center right and make an angled drop into the slot sideways.
 Don’t forget to tuck in your paddle!
 A seal launch is the only option for portaging on river right.

-The next 1/4 to 1/2 mile consists of nice class IV drops, all read and runnable.
-When a large log jam becomes visible on the right, and the current goes to the left, you are approaching Bootie Beer Gorge.
-Eddy out here where you can, stash your boats, and hike down the right wall to check the entrance and look for wood.
+The next 1/4-1/2 mile is good class IV drops, all read and runnable.
+When a large log jam becomes visible on the right and the current goes to the left, you are approaching Bootie Beer Gorge.
+Eddy out here, where you can, stash your boats, and hike down the right wall to check the entrance and look for wood.
 Be sure to look carefully at your line for the entrance drop, while it’s not that technical, it’s very easy to get pushed right and launched forward to piton your line.
-This gorge is only 5-7ft wide, so remember that when you have an 8ft boat!!
+This gorge is almost all 5-7ft wide, so remember that when you have an 8ft boat!!

 Boulder is the take out creek for the Marble run on the St. Joe River Corridor.